home-assistant/home-assistant.io/source/_integrations/vartastorage.markdown

   - sensor
 ---

-[VARTA Storage](https://www.varta-storage-portal.com) allows you to integrate your Battery device into HomeAssistant.
+[VARTA Storage](https://www.varta-storage-portal.com) allows you to integrate your Battery device into Home Assistant.

 There is currently support for the following device types within Home Assistant: